waltonfuture/NLP-projects/README.md

 ## FOFE Adapter

-Fifixedsize ordinally-forgetting encoding (FOFE) can almost uniquely encode any variable-length sequence of words into a fifixed-size representation.
+Fixed-size ordinally-forgetting encoding (FOFE) can almost uniquely encode any variable-length sequence of words into a fifixed-size representation.
 It can model the word order in a sequence using a simple ordinally-forgetting mechanism according to the positions of words.
 FOFELayerWindows are added to the BERT encoder to help the pretrained model better understand tokens' relationship based on GLUE dataset.